Evaluation of post-hoc interpretability methods in time-series classification: Classification Metrics

-Each synthetic dataset was split with a 0.7,0.15,0.15 split between the train, validation and test set.
-Accuracy for the three model types and across the three synthetic datasets are presented in table~\ref{table:metrics_synthetic}.
+Each dataset was split with a 0.7,0.15,0.15 split between the train, validation and test set.
+Accuracy along the precision and recall are presented for the classification task on the three datasets